onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 Environment variables prefixed with NEXT_PUBLIC_* are exposed to frontend applications and browsers.

-One way you can confirm that this configuration in place is by opening a new browser tab and entering the following URL:
+You can confirm that this configuration is in place by opening a new browser tab and entering the following URL:

     (web browser)